 Paine, J. G., 2003, Determining salinization extent, identifying salinity sources, and estimating chloride mass using surface, borehole, and airborne electromagnetic induction methods: Water Resources Research, v.
 39, no. 3, p.
 3-1–3-10.
 [PDF]

-President Elect, Division of Environmental Geosciences, American Association of Petroleum Geologists, 2013-2014.
+President Elect-President-Past President, Division of Environmental Geosciences, American Association of Petroleum Geologists, 2013-2016.

 Vice President, Division of Environmental Geosciences, American Association of Petroleum Geologists, 2009-2010

 President Elect-President-Past President, Environmental & Engineering Geophysical Society, 2006-2008.

 Review Panelist, U.S. Department of Energy, Environmental Remediation Sciences Division, 2006.